OUR MISSION

 Briana Monkarsh Benaron

-Co-Founder @ The Edit
+Co-Founder @ Edit

 Briana is a Los Angeles community builder.
 She previously served as the Atid Director for Sinai Temple and worked in admissions for Brentwood School.
 She earned her Masters in Organizational Leadership and Learning from Pepperdine University and received her Bachelors in Business Administration from The George Washington University in Washington, DC.
 Briana serves on the JFed LA Pathways to Jewish Life committee.